EkitaiKani/assignment1/README.md

    Second part displays the official emails of the game Last part displays a form where the user can submit their feedback Form resets when user presses the submit button

+## Minor commit
+Index page has background when browser does not support HTML5 Format About page gif now has a larger height.

 # Major Commit 5